arimah/MicroDropBots/README.md

 ### Patch notes

+v1.0.2

+* Rework mod to get rid of the direct `MMHOOK_Assembly-CSharp` dependency.
+Uses a plain Harmony patcher instead.

 v1.0.1

 * No changes.
 Something went wrong when uploading v1.0.0 and the mod cannot be found in the mod manager; maybe a republish will help.